DataDog/datadog-kafka-connect-logs/README.md

 | `datadog.retry.max` | The number of retries before the output plugin stops.|| 5
 | `datadog.retry.backoff_ms` | The time in milliseconds to wait following an error before a retry attempt is made.|| 3000

+### Troubleshooting performance

+To improve performance of the connector, you can try the following options:

+* Increase the number of parallel tasks by adjusting the `tasks.max` parameter.
+Only do this if the hardware is underutilized, such as low CPU, low memory usage and low data injection throughput.
+Do not set more tasks than partitions.
+* Increase hardware resources on cluster nodes in case of resource exhaustion, such as high CPU, or high memory usage.
+* Increase the number of Kafka Connect nodes.

 ## License

 Datadog Kafka Connect Logs is licensed under the Apache License 2.0.
 Details can be found in the file LICENSE.